BU Alumni Council Members

-Sarah recently accepted a position as Director of Fund Development & External Relations for Abby’s House of Worcester, where she is implementing a range of innovative and successful initiatives.
-Sarah continues to run New Era, a non-profit management consulting firm, working with organizations to engage in six-figure fundraising. a small group of select clients.
-Sarah has served as counsel to more than 150 New England organizations and their leaders.
-Having spent more than two decades in the field of non-profit management, Sarah is well known and respected for her depth and breadth of expertise in organizational change, leadership development, strategic and financial planning, fund development, needs assessments and evaluation.
-Upon completion of their engagement, New Era’s clients are able to raise more money, experience increased efficiency and effectiveness, are better organized, have a well-defined course of action and well-developed strategies with which to implement change.
-Sarah has raised more than $60m from foundations, corporations, state and federal governments and individuals.
+Sarah is the Founder & Principal of New Era, a non-profit management consulting firm, working with organizations to engage in six-figure fundraising. a small group of select clients.
+Sarah has served as counsel to more than 200 New England organizations and their leaders.
+Having spent more than two decades in the field of non-profit management, Sarah is well known and respected for her depth and breadth of expertise in fund development, marketing and communications, strategic planning, board development and succession planning.
+Upon completion of their engagement, New Era’s clients are able to raise more money, experience increased efficiency and effectiveness, have a well-defined course of action and clear, straight-forward strategies with which to implement change.
+Sarah has raised more than $71M from private and corporate foundations, businesses, government and individuals.

-Sarah has served on the faculties of Clark University, Boston University School of Social Work, Worcester State College, Assumption College, and the University of Massachusetts, Boston.
-Sarah is a frequent presenter on the topics of management, leadership, strategic planning, and organizational development.
+Sarah serves on the faculty of Clark University, and has taught at Boston University School of Social Work, Worcester State College, Assumption College, and the University of Massachusetts, Boston.
+Sarah is a frequent presenter on the topics of fund development, marketing and communications, board development, and strategic planning.
 Ms Lange has conducted hundreds of workshops and been a speaker at dozens of conferences across the country.

-Prior to founding New Era, Sarah directed and grew the Oak Hill Community Development Corporation in Worcester, MA, from 1993 – 99.
+Prior to founding New Era, Sarah directed and grew the Oak Hill Community Development Corporation in Worcester, MA for six years.
 Her early career includes numerous roles in higher education, community service, the arts, health promotion and non-profit management.
 She earned her Masters Degree from Boston University School of Social Work in 1993 and her B.A. from Colgate University in 1987.
 While at BUSSW, Sarah was the recipient of the Louis Lowy Award in Gerontology.
 In 2007, Sarah received the Hubie Jones Urban Service Award from the BUSSW Alumni Association.

 Sarah served on the BU School of Social Work Alumni Association Board of Directors for 10 years, serving as Vice President from 1998 – 2000 and President from 2000 – 2002.
 She also has served on SSW’s “Alumni in Action” Steering Committee, been a member of the Career Consultants Network, Chaired the Macro Practice Committee and served on the Curriculum Committee.

 Sarah was one of the founding members of Leave a Legacy of Central MA, a county-wide initiative to encourage bequests, and helped launch the “Neighborhoods Taking Action” initiative in conjunction with the Greater Worcester Community Foundation.
 Ms Lange played a central role in Worcester’s Promise, an initiative to ensure the best quality of life for the city’s youth in five key areas, chairing the “Protect” Task Force.
 From 1995 – 97, Sarah served as president of the Worcester Area Council of Directors of Volunteer Services.
 In 1998, Sarah was voted one of eight “Women of Distinction” in Central MA.
-Over the course of the past decade, she has been a member of the National Committee for Responsive Philanthropy, New England Women Business Owners, Association of Fundraising Professionals, Women in Development, served as a Community Trustee for the United Way of Central MA, and was on the board of the Jewish Community Center.
+Over the course of the past decade, she has been a member of the National Committee for Responsive Philanthropy, New England Women Business Owners, Association of Fundraising Professionals, Women in Development, served as a Community Trustee for the United Way of Central MA, and was on the board of the Worcester Jewish Community Center.
 Sarah also just wrapped up a 12-year stint as the coach of her son’s soccer team.

 Wendy E. Lustbader is a speech language pathologist working in private practice.
 She has over 24 years experience working with pediatrics with a variety of communication disorders.